 - Chickpeas add plant protein and substance, turning a simple side into a satisfying standalone meal

-The whole thing comes together in about 20 minutes of hands-on time, and most of that is just chopping vegetables while the orzo boils.
-No fancy techniques, no fussy steps — just good ingredients and a killer dressing.
-Let's get into it.
+Twenty minutes of actual work, tops.
+Most of that is just chopping while the orzo boils.
+No special equipment, no complicated steps — just solid ingredients and a really good dressing.
+Grab your cutting board.

 How It Comes Together